Behavioural Optometry in Newcastle

 Over the years many local Newcastle and Hunter Valley school children have found that their reading and school progress has improved rapidly with the behavioural optometry eyecare we provide.
 “Kid-friendly” appointment times such as after school and Saturday mornings are popular so please plan ahead.

 We do not conduct vision therapy or vision training programs.
 Occasionally we do recommend simple eye exercises to be done at home.
 Also, we do not claim to “treat dyslexia” or “cure dyslexia”, although what’s true is that many of the children we see with focussing problems have been suspected of having dyslexia, or have dyslexia-like symptoms.
+We do not generally prescribe tinted (“rose coloured”) glasses for reading, although we do understand that some people happily use these already and that’s fine.

 For more information, click on Australian College of Behavioural Optometrists (ACBO).
 Also, there are some interesting articles here on conditions that may be detected during a kid’s eye test, such as myopia, convergence insufficiency, accommodative dysfunction, turned eyes & lazy eyes, vision and learning, etc. Another article here describes a 2014 study confirming the link between reading speed and glasses in long-sighted children.